gidionmlay/shamba_directtz/README.md

 ## Database Schema Changes

 ### New Fields
-- `status` (ENUM: PENDING, APPROVED, REJECTED) - Tracks user approval status
+- `status` (String: PENDING, APPROVED, REJECTED) - Tracks user approval status
-- `firstLogin` (BOOLEAN) - Tracks if it's the user's first login after approval
+- `firstLogin` (Boolean) - Tracks if it's the user's first login after approval
-- `farmSize` (DOUBLE PRECISION) - Farm size for farmers
+- `farmSize` (Number) - Farm size for farmers
-- `companyName` (TEXT) - Company name for suppliers
+- `companyName` (String) - Company name for suppliers
-- `businessRegNo` (TEXT) - Business registration number for suppliers
+- `businessRegNo` (String) - Business registration number for suppliers
-- `location` (TEXT) - Location information for both farmers and suppliers
+- `location` (String) - Location information for both farmers and suppliers

 ### New Roles
 - `FARMER` - For farmer users
 - `SUPPLIER` - For supplier users

+### Database Migration
+This project has been migrated from PostgreSQL with Prisma to MongoDB with Mongoose.
+All data models have been updated to use MongoDB's document-based structure instead of PostgreSQL's relational structure.

 ## Frontend Changes